 - S-parameter measurements across differing connector types and genders: detailed analyses.

 - High speed digital storage oscilloscopes: LeCroy SDA 3010: radar pulse envelope measurements.

 - Noise figure meters and analysers (SSB, DSB, with and without frequency conversion): Y Factor (HP 346B / 8970B, PNA-X cold source).

 - Precision reflectometers and test jigs for arbitrary load and load-pull (Maury Microwave slide screw tuner).

-- Automatic test equipment control and DAQ (GP-IB/HP-IB, National Instruments PCI and USB interfaces).
+- Automatic test equipment (ATE) control and data acquisition (DAQ) (Gigabit Ethernet, GP-IB/HP-IB, National Instruments PCI and USB interfaces).

 - High speed baseband and (QAM) modulated transmission.